 • Banks (this includes entry-level positions, such as tellers).

-• Airlines – If you are facing the customer then you want to dress formally (flight attendant, crew member, etc).
+• Airlines—If you face the customer, you want to dress formally (flight attendant, crew member, etc.).

 What NOT to Wear